 - Redeem Chase Ultimate Rewards points in the Chase portal or via Pay Yourself Back at 1.25 cents a piece

 What I Would Do With 100K Ultimate Rewards Points

 So…what would I do with 100,000 Chase Ultimate Rewards?
 Technically, you’re going to have more than that.
 After spending $4,000 on the Chase Sapphire Preferred credit card, you’re going to have a minimum of 104,000 miles in your account.
 I’m going to use 104,000 points for trip planning.

 The best thing about Ultimate Rewards is their flexibility.
 Unlike earning miles with an airline or a hotel, your points aren’t locked into that program.
 If I earn Delta SkyMiles, I can’t send those points to a different airline program or transfer them to a hotel program of my choice.
 With Chase Ultimate Rewards, I can do a lot.
 That’s why they’re so great.

 There are 10 different airline programs and 3 different hotel programs you can transfer to.
 See our guide to Ultimate Rewards here.
+Also, our transfer partners list is here.
+All of your Chase points will transfer 1:1 to these loyalty programs.
 With that in mind, what can we do if the goal is maximizing the Chase Sapphire Preferred card?
 Here we go.

 British Airways is a transfer partner of Chase Ultimate Rewards.
 Using their award chart for partners American Airlines and Alaska Airlines, we can get to Hawaii on non-stop flights from the West Coast.
 Round-trip tickets from cities with non-stop flights to Hawaii will cost 26,000 miles for a round-trip ticket.
 The distance needs to be under 3,000 miles for this value, FYI.